askides/react-plock/README.md

 # React Plock

-React Plock is an npm package that allows you to create amazing masonry layouts with an amazing developer experience.
-With React Plock, you can easily create responsive and customizable layouts that adapts to different screen sizes and devices.
+React Plock is an **ultra small** npm package (**less than 1kB**) that allows you to create amazing masonry layouts with an amazing developer experience.
+With React Plock, you can easily create responsive and customizable layouts that adapt to different screen sizes and devices.

 ### Features